⚡ Last updated: May 2026 — Per-pay-period salary rule now in force.

 Policy 2025–2026

-Temporary Shortage List (TSL) Replaces Shortage Occupation List
+Temporary Shortage List (TSL) Introduced Alongside the Immigration Salary List

-Employers and applicants relying on shortage designation should not assume a role will remain on the TSL.
-Check the current list regularly.
+Employers and applicants relying on shortage designation should not assume a role will remain on either list.
+Check the current lists regularly.

 Source: Immigration Salary List (GOV.UK)